yochaigal/cairn/wip/2e/forest-seeds.md

   - The nest is home to 3 **Black Silk Spiders**.
 They will attack anyone that that interacts with their food or gets too close to their nest.
   - 200gp of black silk can be carefully gathered from the nest.
 It makes a fine rope (about 60ft) that is also incredibly strong and is sought after for its hydrophobic qualities.
 - **Carcasses**: Mostly animal corpses.
 A human shape is visible through the black webbing.
-  - The human was a hunter that ignored Sweeney's warnings and hunted North of the _Hunter's Track_.
+  - The human was a hunter who ignored Sweeney's warnings and hunted North of the _Hunter's Track_.
 On the corpse are Rations (2 uses left), 33gp, and a hip-knife (d6).
 - **Riverbed**: Large piles of wood are thrown about.
 Bits of black silk can be seen tied around the longer pieces.
   - A former beaver dam that kept the water to a trickle.
 The spiders brought the dam down to build their nest.
 The subsequent flooding destroyed the monastery at **7**, but the river only dried up after a drought earlier this year.